4blocksdown/DownIfy/README.md

 ![DownIfy Logo](https://github.com/4blocksdown/DownIfy/blob/website/icon.png)

-**DownIfy** is a desktop tool that allows users to download Spotify tracks or playlists as MP3 files using publicly available sources on YouTube.
+**DownIfy** is an **UPCOMING** desktop tool that allows users to download Spotify tracks or playlists as MP3 files using publicly available sources on YouTube.
 It embeds metadata, album covers, and organizes everything neatly.

 > ⚠️ For educational and personal use only.
 Read the [Legal Agreement](https://4blocksdown.github.io/DownIfy/) below before using.